How three states are moving to protect abortion rights after the fall of Roe v. Wade - WFIN Local News

 Twenty-six states are certain or likely to ban abortion with the fall of Roe, according to the Guttmacher Institute, a reproductive health policy research organization.

-In the wake of the Supreme Court’s decision, President Joe Biden is scheduled to meet virtually on Friday with nearly a dozen governors, including Lamont and Hochul, to discuss the administration’s efforts to protect access to reproductive care, according to a White House official.
+In the wake of the Supreme Court’s decision, President Joe Biden met virtually on Friday with nearly a dozen governors, including Lamont and Hochul, to discuss the administration’s efforts to protect access to reproductive care, according to a White House official.